Launch of English as a Medium of Instruction (EMI) courses

-Last Tuesday, a group of teachers from the University of Montpellier, keen to improve their ability to teach and engage students in English, whatever their discipline, took part in a short EMI training course.
+Last Tuesday, a group of teachers from the University of Montpellier, keen to improve their ability to teach and engage students in English, regardless of their discipline, took part in a short EMI training course.

 What is EMI? 🔎

-• Identify the key principles, benefits and challenges of IME
+• Identify the key principles, benefits, and challenges of EMI

 • Reflect on their own teaching practices and contexts

-• Explore ways to implement IME in their courses
+• Explore ways to implement EMI in their classes

 This initiative is part of the IDIL graduate program.

-Many thanks to our colleague Vanessa Clamy-Sebag for hosting this session, and to all the participants for their commitment: Guillaume Charrière, Laura Michel, Anne Charpentier, Anne-Marie Martinez, Cedric Champollion, Denis Mottet, Bruno Guinand, Mathieu Sicard and Valérie Borrell Estupina.
+Many thanks to our colleague Vanessa Clamy-Sebag for leading this session and to all the participants for their commitment: Guillaume Charrière, Laura Michel, Anne Charpentier, Anne-Marie Martinez, Cedric Champollion, Denis Mottet, Bruno Guinand, Mathieu Sicard, and Valérie Borrell Estupina.